14 Best Destinations To Fly First and Business Class

 Certainly, the Mumbai business people are generally very friendly and informal, but Indian tradition and culture hold true in many areas.

-As far as dress, men are expected to dress professionally, in a suit.
+As far as business dress code, men are expected to dress professionally, in a suit.
 In contrast, it’s common for jackets to be removed at a dinner meeting.